WIRELESS THERMOMETER BASICS

 How long does the battery last?

-With a full charge, the Predictive Thermometer works for 28-30 hrs in cooking mode, or up to 24 hrs in instant-read mode (firmware v1.2.1).
+With a full charge, the Predictive Thermometer works for 28-30 hrs in cooking mode, or up to 24 hrs in instant-read mode (firmware v1.2.1 or higher).

 A thermometer out of its charger is in instant-read mode by default.

 It changes to cooking mode when you set a target (cooking to) temp.

 The Predictive Thermometer can remain in standby-by mode for up to 30 days on a full charge (with current hardware* + firmware v1.2.1 or higher).